radius-project/radius/docs/contributing/README.md

-# Contributing to Project Radius"
+# Contributing to Project Radius

 ## Architecture